jina-ai/examples/cross-modal-search/README.md

 ### Indexing
 ![](visualizations/index-flow.png)
-As you can see, the Flow that indexes the data contains three parallel branches.
+As you can see, the Flow that indexes the data contains three parallel branches:
-The upper branch contains only a key-value indexer for the images that we use as a lookup (like a Dictionary in Python).
+- Upper: a key-value indexer for the images that we use as a lookup (like a Dictionary in Python).
-The middle branch contains the transformations to get from the JPG to the image vector, and the lower branch takes care of turning text descriptions into vectors.
-To have low latency at query time, we store the computed vectors on disk.
+- Middle: transformations to get from the JPG to image vectors
+- Lower: transformations to get from text descriptions to vectors To have low latency at query time, we store the computed vectors on disk.

 ![](visualizations/query-flow.png)
 This Flow shows what happens when a user queries our data.
 First, the provided text description is passed through the text Encoder which turns